Samialsayadi/web/README.md

 docker run -p 8000:8000 your-app-name
 ```

-## 🔧 Customization

-1. Update `template.yaml` with your project details
-2. Modify Jinja2 templates in `src/templates/`
-3. Add routes in `src/routers/`
-4. Customize styling using TailwindCSS classes

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.